 I think this is a GREAT little bad breath tester.
 It's a really compact size, nice and slim, but best of all it works very well.
 I highly recommend it!
 For about $39 at Amazon, it's a bargain.

-If you want to get rid of bad breath, I recommend the TheraBreath Starter Kit from TheraBreath - it's EASILY the best product in the world for eliminating bad breath!
-Just click on the link above or the image below for the best deal at Amazon!
+If you want to get rid of bad breath, I recommend the TheraBreath Starter Kit - it's EASILY the best product in the world for eliminating bad breath!
+Just click on the link to Amazon.

 For more accurate and precise measurements, you will need to visit a dental office or clinic that has a specialised bad breath tester.
 There are basically two types of bad breath detector available, but they work on different principles.